 However, when I checked the content for plagiarism on Grammarly, it shows 11% plagiarism:

 I tried different prompts and most of the time, the plagiarism was between 5-15%.
 In one instance, it was around 28%.

-Therefore, you should make absolute certain that you check the output for plagiarism since Google and other search engines penalize sites that publish AI and/or duplicate content with the intent to manipulate search engine results.
+Therefore, you should make absolutely certain that you check the output for plagiarism since Google and other search engines penalize sites that publish AI and/or duplicate content with the intent to manipulate search engine results.

-A few plagiarism/duplicate content tools are:
+A few good AI detector and plagiarism tools are: